- Why won't my dachshund lose weight?

 You are sitting down at the table for lunch, and your Dachshund sits silently by your chair, looking up at you with those adorable eyes as if to say, “Can I have a piece of that cake?”.
 And, of course, you give in and feed it your table scraps.

 This one probably goes without saying, but your Dachshund needs exercise to burn off the fat.
-If you do not exercise it enough, it will tend to continue to eat and sleep, thus getting fatter by the day.
+If you do not exercise enough, your dog will tend to continue to eat and sleep, thus getting fatter by the day.

 Take your cute doxie out on a walk on glorious days.
 A moderately paced walk of 15-20 minutes is all that your pet needs.